RISHIKEsH12321/MAD24_P01_Team3/README.md

 ### QR Code Generator And Scanner (Rishikesh)
 - Generates a QR code and displays it.
 - Allows other users to scan it and make their own local copy of the event

+### Drag to Change Order of Elements when Creating/Editing Events(Rishikesh)
+- Allows user to drag and drop items such as reminders, so that they can view it in the order they want.

 ### Post Collaboration with Multiple Users (Yong Shyan)
 - Allows multiple users to edit the same post